 Good to know when you download the add-in from the internet, it will be blocked by default.

 Let us see the difference between add-in files and regular Excel files:

-If you are using add-in files (.xla or .xlam files), you’ll be flying blind, because you’ll never be faced with a security prompt.
+If you use add-in files (.xla or .xlam files), you’ll be flying blind because you’ll never be faced with a security prompt.
 So we will not have any idea why the add-in Ribbon disappeared.